sarahamer13/reading-notes/Reading5-301.md

 ### *What is the single responsibility principle and how does it apply to components?* ###

-- It is a component should ideally only do one thing.
+- It is a component that should ideally only do one thing.
 If it ends up growing, it should be decomposed into smaller subcomponents.

 ### *What does it mean to build a ‘static’ version of your application?* ###

 - To build a static version of your app that renders your data model, you’ll want to build components that reuse other components and pass data using props.
 Props are a way of passing data from parent to child.
 (If you’re familiar with the concept of state, don’t use state at all to build this static version.
-State is reserved only for interactivity, that is, data that changes over time.
+The state is reserved only for interactivity, that is, data that changes over time.
 Since this is a static version of the app, you don’t need it.)

 ### *Once you have a static application, what do you need to add?* ###